Saltmarsh Threat Abatement and Recovery Project (STAR Project)

-This project, supported by the Eyre Peninsula Landscape Board through funding from the Australian Government’s National Landcare Program, is focusing on land care actions to help protect and improve these threatened saltmarsh communities along with the threatened Hooded Plover.
-We are doing this through activities such as monitoring, revegetation, weed management, improving hydrological flows and removing marine debris.
+Up to June 2023, we supported the four-year Saltmarsh Threat Abatement and Recovery (STAR) project through funding from the Australian Government’s National Landcare Program, to focus on land care actions to help protect and improve these threatened saltmarsh communities along with the threatened Hooded Plover.
+We undertook activities such as bird monitoring, revegetation, weed management, improving hydrological flows and removing marine debris.
+See our news pages and watch our video (below) to find out more about what actions we've undertaken during this project.

 Monitoring the Hooded Plover

-We also undertake winter inland surveys to find out more about their behaviour during non-breeding season.
+We also undertook winter inland surveys to find out more about their behaviour during non-breeding season.

 Resources